 If you’re planning a visit to this charming destination, here’s my itinerary to help you make the most of your time in Kundasang:

-Going to Sabah is not cheap.
-I remember that in the past, I would rather buy flight tickets to another Southeast Asian country than go to Sabah.
-However, you can get a cheaper price if you book at the right time during flight promotions.
 There is no direct flight from Kuala Lumpur to Kundasang, but you can fly to Kota Kinabalu and then rent a vehicle to drive to Kundasang, which takes about 2.5 hours.

 - Le Meridien Kota Kinabalu.

+This was my home for the first night.
 The room was spacious and the bed exceptionally comfortable, complemented by a soothing sea view.
 It was well-appointed with all necessities and included a luxurious bathtub, offering everything one would expect from a luxury hotel.
 However, I must critique their breakfast.
 The quality was surprisingly disappointing for a hotel that is known for its good reputation; even lower-tier hotels often serve better food.

 - Dream World Resort, Kundasang.

-Tour Guide / Transportation.
+✅ Tour Guide / Transportation

 As usual, having a tour guide to lead me to well-known attractions during my trip is something I always prefer.
 It’s hassle-free, so I don’t have to use too much brainpower.
 Local guides always know the best spots, especially hidden ones!
 It is something I love about having a tour guide with me.